awslabs/aws-fpga-app-notes/Using-PCIM-Port/README.md

 $ make            # compiles the device driver
 $ make test       # compiles the test program
 ```
+If the driver compiled succesfully you should find ```atg_driver.ko``` file in the current directory.
 Now we are ready to install the device driver.
 Type the following command:
 ```
 $ sudo insmod atg_driver.ko slot=0x0f           # 16xl
 ```